SUJALSHARMA13/Credit-Card-Default-Prediction/README.md

 Model Training: Train the selected model on the training data.
 Model Evaluation: Evaluate the model's performance using appropriate metrics such as accuracy, precision, recall, F1-score, and ROC-AUC on the testing data.
 # Conclusion
-The Credit Card Default Prediction project involved data preprocessing, model building, and deployment of a machine learning model to predict credit card default
+The Credit Card Default Prediction project involved data preprocessing, model building, and deployment of a machine learning model to predict credit card default.